White Horse

 • Shoulder of Mutton 38 Wallingford Street Wantage OX12 8AX Telephone(01235) 767158

 Friendly and popular Victorian corner pub, colloquially known as 'The Shoulder'.
 It is a short walk from the town centre, with five constantly changing beers on handpump to suit all tastes, whether expert or novice.
-The interior has been recently redesigned to allow greater space for customers and has reopened following the extensive refurbishment, including an outdoor drinking area.
-A former local, county and regional CAMRA Pub of the Year, it has also had many entries in Guide's past.
+The interior was redesigned in late 2022 to allow greater space for customers and has reopened following the extensive refurbishment, including an outdoor drinking area.
+A former local, county and regional CAMRA Pub of the Year, it has also had many entries in this Guide's past.

 • Swan 28 Market Place Wantage OX12 8AE Telephone(01235) 767584